Acupuncture may be especially beneficial to the following conditions:

 Traditional acupuncture features the insertion of very fine needles into acupuncture points determined by your practitioner.
 The needles are all as fine as a human hair, pre-sterilized, and single use only.
 Depending on your condition, you will typically have 6-20 needles per session, which remain in the skin for 20-30 minutes per session.
 Most people describe the feeling of the insertion of the needles as painless or like a small bug bite.
 Benefits include increased consultation and treatment time, scheduling flexibility, thus ensuring very individualistic treatments which may be more suitable for your condition or preference.

 Community Acupuncture offers a more affordable way to increase the frequency of acupuncture treatments by offering sessions in an open room with others present, simple and concise intake, with minimal talking.
-Fees are on a sliding scale, $20-$45.
+Fees are $25 per session.
 Very suitable for ongoing conditions such as chronic pain, persistent stress, anxiety, headaches, but many conditions can be addressed.
 Some may be better suited to one-on-one treatments; please discuss when you call 717.723.1362 to book.
 Enhanced harmony, relaxation and healing from the energy of the group setting are often reported from those who like this treatment setting.

 This is a treatment using vacuum pressure of glass cups to circulate blood and body fluids / lymph to areas of congestion in the body, as well as to release adhesions in the fascia and connective tissue of the body.
 It is most commonly used in treating musculo-skeletal tension of the upper back and shoulders, as well as to treat cold and flu congestion; however, cupping can be applicable to a variety of conditions, including pre-menstrual tension, and areas of structural constraint.